leolca/lectures/nlp/encoding.md

 ---

-# Night Writing to Braille: Evolution in Tactile Encoding
+# Night Writing and Braille: Evolution in Tactile Encoding

 - **Night Writing:**